Cmdv/cycle-universal-boilerplate/README.md

+# Cycle Boilerplate
-# Cycle-Starter
+# Work in Progress
-This is a sample project to get started with Cycle.js
+trying to get a simple webpack boilerplate for Cycle

-### Getting up and running
+### Getting started
 - Install dependencies
 ```
   npm install